Qiskit/rustworkx/README.md

   - You can see the full rendered docs at:
     <https://www.rustworkx.org/>

-rustworkx is a general purpose graph library for Python written in Rust to take advantage of the performance and safety that Rust provides.
-It is designed to provide a high performance general purpose graph library for any Python application.
+rustworkx is a high-performance general purpose graph library for Python, written in Rust.

 ## Using rustworkx